cobilab/falcon/README.md

 <br>

 <p align="justify">
 <b>FALCON is an alignment-free unsupervised machine learning system to detect pathogens in genomic and metagenomic samples</b>.
 The core of the method is based on the <b>relative algorithmic entropy</b>, a notion that uses model-freezing and exclusive information from a reference, allowing to use <b>much lower computational resources</b>.
 Moreover, it uses <b>variable multi-threading</b>, without multiplying the memory for each thread, being able to <b>run efficiently from a powerful server to a common laptop</b>.
 To measure the similarity, the system will build <b>multiple finite-context models</b> that at the end of the reference sequence will be kept frozen.
 The target reads will then be measured using a mixture of the frozen models.
 The <b>mixture</b> estimates the probabilities assuming dependency from model performance, and thus, it will allow to adapt the usage of the models according to the nature of the target sequence.
-Furthermore, it uses <b>fault tolerant (substitution edits) finite-context models</b> that bridge the gap between context sizes. <b>Several running modes</b> are available for different hardware and speed specifications. <b>The system is able to automatically learn to measure similarity</b>, whose properties are characteristics of the <b>Artificial Intelligence</b> field.
+Furthermore, it uses <b>fault tolerant (substitution edits) finite-context models</b> that bridge the gap between context sizes.
+The tool is also able to <b>identify locally where, in each database sequence, the similarity occur</b>.
+FALCON provides a program, <b>FALCON-EYE, to visualize the results</b>. <b>Several running modes</b> are available for different hardware and speed specifications. <b>The system is able to automatically learn to measure similarity</b>, whose properties are characteristics of the <b>Artificial Intelligence</b> field.
 </p>

 ## INSTALLATION ##